 Levels of Support With its national perspective, NARR developed a standardized framework inclusive of four different types of recovery residences, known as levels of support.

 Myth buster – The Levels are not a rating system.
 One type or level of support is not better than another.
 From the standard, you can see that they all share many traits in common.
 They differ in the type and intensity of services and supports that they provide in order to match the diverse and changing needs of priority population.
 Even within a Level of Support, there is a great deal of program diversity, quality and price.

 Different standards for different Levels – [NARR_Standard_V.3.0_release_11-2018] As you familiarize yourself with the NARR standards, you will notice that some of the standards only apply to specific Levels of Support.
 Use the standard to cross reference and determine which standards apply to the Level of Support you provide.

 What Level am I?
 This is one of the most common questions that providers ask.
 Categorizing your recovery residence into a Level of Support is based on a number of variables that are rooted in the standards.
 CTARR will officially categorize a recovery residence’s Level of Support based on the information submitted in the application and/or through follow-up interviews.
 If a provider disagrees with their Levels classification, a formal peer review process will be provided.

 Document Checklist The certification process is not difficult, but it is very detailed.
 You should familiarize yourself with the application.

 To streamline the process, CTARR has broken the certification application down into sections:

 As per NARR’s guidelines, CTARR certifies annually.

-Annual CTARR certification is $300 + $1 per unit (bed) capacity + $100 onsite inspection.
-If an organization has multiple properties each house must be inspected.
-An additional $100 for onsite inspection (per residence)
+Annual CTARR certification is $300 + $1 per unit (bed) capacity.
+This includes the onsite inspection.
+If an operator has multiple properties each house must be inspected.
+An additional $100 for each additional property is required.